fedibtc/fedi-mods/README.md

 > "We win by making the bitcoin ecosystem win"
 >
-> Obi Nwosu, 2023 - Microstrategy, Bitcoin for Corporations
+> Obi Nwosu, 2023 - What Bitcoin Did - WBD657 - How Fedimint Scales Bitcoin

 Every community is unique, each has it's own particular problems and that require unique solutions.
 We believe in taking a decentralised approach to this, so we've made Fedi easy for develpers to modify.